ellaschellekens/duplicate_detection/README.md

 - main.py: program to run the training of the methods.
 - functions.py: file that contains all functions needed for LSH and Clustering.
 - testdata.py: program to run the test evaluation of the method.
-Needs as input the average of the optimal thresholds of the training bootrstaps.
+Needs the average of the optimal thresholds of the training bootrstaps.
 - results.py: file to create plots of the test results.
 Needs as input the excel files that are saved after running testdata.py.